mamort/serendip/README.txt

     - Three types of facets supported
         - Regular text value facets
         - Dynamic date range facets created by specifying a startdate, enddate and dategap.
-        - Custom date range facets to filter results using custom date ranges.
-You can use custom range facets to provide filters like: "Last three months", "Last five years", etc

 - Add any additional Solr config options easily in configuration